- ICO's are no different from any other investment, you have to do your due diligence.

 First a few reminders: Don't ever invest your money in anything without feeling comfortable with it.
 I also wouldn't invest in any crypto-coin with money that you can't afford to lose.
 As much as I like crypto, extreme caution is required in new markets.
 There are tiers of risk in the crypto-world and ICOs are among the highest because you have no historical data.

 With that said, let's take a quick look at scams.

 Vetting Out ScamsBefore getting to the analysis process, I want to put an umbrella of context over your goal.
 I hate to say this, but there are many scams in this space.
 The truth is, like the Federal Reserve and quantitative easing, a good scam is hard to detect.
 These are a few things you can look for:

-- Project sounds similar to others -- you may even find an identical white paper or technical detail being used.
+- Be wary of ICO's that have a project that sounds similar to others -- you may even find an identical white paper or technical detail being used.

-- Fake credentials and websites -- click on ALL of the links of the website to see where they lead and if they're live.
+- Be wary of ICO's with fake credentials and websites -- click on ALL of the links of the website to see where they lead and if they're live.

-- No names or transparency.
+- Be wary of ICO's with no names or transparency.
 You want to see faces and those faces should be attached to real people.
 You can vet people by looking at social media accounts or LinkedIn.
 Even these can be faked.

 The AnalysisThe same questions you have for any start-up should apply to ICOs.
 Analysis is a function of 6 main areas: Quality, Team, Team Investment, Blockchain, Social Media, Total Project Funding